guascy666/Prompt-Guided-Teacher-for-Surgical-Phase-Recognition/README.md

-# Prompt-Guided-Teacher-for-Surgical-Phase-Recognition
+# Text Prompt-Guided-Teacher-for-Surgical-Phase-Recognition

-Hi, this is the reposity for the paper: " Prompt-Guided-Teacher-for-Surgical-Phase-Recognition".
+Hi, this is the reposity for the paper: " Text Prompt-Guided-Teacher-for-Surgical-Phase-Recognition".

 Code will be released soon!